6 Tips for Preparing for Your First Fun Run

 Tip 1: Sign up to an event

 Having an event to train for is a great way to motivate yourself to make a plan and stick to it.
-The Real Insurance Sydney Harbour 10&5K for example is a brilliant course as it is flat and fast.
-Therefore it is less daunting for a beginner, and for a seasoned runner it great for achieving a PB.
-Additionally, this year is “Retro Run” themed so pull out your best 80s and 90s gear and get in the spirit, and the event will give runners the opportunity to raise funds for the Australian Cancer Research Foundation (ACRF).
+The Real Insurance Sydney Harbour 10&5K for example, is a brilliant course as it is flat and fast.
+Therefore it is less daunting for a beginner, and for a seasoned runner it provides great opportunity to achieve a PB.
+Additionally, this year is “Retro Run” themed so pull out your best 80s and 90s gear and get in the spirit.
+The event will give runners the opportunity to raise funds for the Australian Cancer Research Foundation (ACRF).

 Tip 2: Start Training Early